 Laurin Manning joined the Coastal Conservation League in August 2014.
 She comes to the League after more than a decade of working at the intersection of politics and technology on the local, state, and national levels.
 She is a native of Hartsville, South Carolina and now lives on James Island.

 Director of Government Relations

 Merrill joined the League in 2009 after working in fields of International Healthcare Policy Investment and Executive Recruiting.
 She is a graduate of the College of Charleston, where she focused her studies on International Business, Spanish and Portuguese.

 Hailing from Newberry, SC, Benton is a proud USC grad, veteran of the music industry, Costa Rican WWOOFer, and the hardest working man in local produce.
 Benton’s commitment to helping the growers AND providing highest quality to the customers demonstrates perfectly why we do what we do.

 Land Use Program Director and Staff Attorney

 Natalie joined the Coastal Conservation League in 2013.
 She directs the Land Use Program and serves as Staff Attorney for the League.
 Natalie is a member of the Charleston County Bar, the South Carolina Bar, and the American Bar Associations.
 She enjoys hiking, fishing, and spending time with her German Shepherd.

 Farm Coordinator, GrowFood Carolina

 Jake has been with GrowFood Carolina since 2013.
 This role has Jake out in the field with potential and current producers, discussing and planning with them to maximize the resources GrowFood’s system can provide for their farm.
-He holds a BA in Political Science from the College of Charleston, as well as certifications in Beekeeping and Welding.
+He holds a BA in Political Science from the College of Charleston, is a beekeeper, and has certifications in Mushroom Foraging and Welding.